Evan Dando: Personal life

+Actress Bijou Phillips claimed that Dando took her virginity in 1995, when Bijou was 15 years old and Dando was 27 or 28 years old.

 While taking a break from making music with/as the Lemonheads, Dando met English model and musician Elizabeth Moses in 1998; they married two years later.
 Moses contributed photography to Dando's albums Live at the Brattle Theatre and Baby I'm Bored as well as the Lemonheads' 2006 eponymous album and its 2009 follow-up, Varshons, on which her backing vocals can be heard on the song "Fragile."
 Moses and Dando separated in 2010.
-On February 13, 2019, Dando appeared on an episode of The Goldbergs called "My Valentine Boy".
-In the episode he played guitar with The Dropouts, a band starring Adam Goldberg's fictional older sister.

 Dando moved to Brazil in 2023 with his girlfriend, Brazilian videomaker Antonia Teixeira, daughter of the Brazilian folk singer Renato Teixeira.
-They got married on December 30, 2024, and he is stepfather to her three children.
+They married on December 30, 2024, and he is the stepfather of her three children.

+In 2025 he released the memoir Rumors of My Demise.

+In February 2026, a fan accused Dando of sending her unsolicited masturbation videos.
+Dando was immediately hospitalized for mental treatment.
+Later that week, two more women accused Dando of sexually harassing them with unsolicited explicit videos since 2016.

 Legacy

 Dando has been mentioned in songs by several musicians.